icons8/lunacy-docs/docs/index.md

 ## Code Preview

-Lunacy allows preview CSS and XAML code of all objects in a document.
+Lunacy allows you to preview CSS and XAML code for all objects in your document.
 This feature is ideal for web designers.
-If you click on </> item in the top tab bar and select any element in the canvas, you'll see CSS/XAML code for this object in the right panel.
-It’s possible to copy code properties in one click.
+If you click on </> item in the top tab bar and select any element in the canvas, you’ll see the CSS/XAML code for this object in the right panel.
+You can also copy these code properties with one click.

 ![Preview CSS and XAML code of all objects in a document](public/mAz4bmww76HilrhUizdqvw_img_50.jpg)

 ## Publishing Design

-Lunacy integrates with [Sketch the Ripper](http://sketch.the.ripper.graphics/)—a fast and rustic alternative to the advanced (and expensive!) tools like Zeplin, Avocode, or Simply.
+Lunacy integrates with [Sketch the Ripper](http://sketch.the.ripper.graphics/) — a fast and rustic alternative to the advanced (and expensive!) tools like Zeplin, Avocode, or Simply.
 It allows you to smooth design handoff.

 Imagine you are a designer who finished working on a piece.
 Instead of sending a .sketch file to your teammates, you share your designs with a single click and get a link to all the assets ripped off ([check this example](http://sketch.the.ripper.graphics/g3tkgj/music-final)).
 It sets a shortcut from design to development without the need of additional viewers.